ychepel/url-shortener/README.md

 3. (Optional) Provide a custom alias
 4. Click "Shorten URL"
 5. Copy and share your shortened URL

+### API Documentation

+Visit `http://localhost/docs/api` to access the interactive Swagger documentation, where you can:
+- View all available API endpoints
+- Test API endpoints directly from the browser
+- See request/response schemas
+- Try out the API with example values

 ### API Endpoints